 How to Apply

-If you meet the requirements and would like to be a BSA camp staff member in the United States, you should apply now.
+If you meet the requirements and would like to be a Scouting America camp staff member in the United States, you should apply now.

 Download an application form for the International Camp Staff program.